imanel/websocket-rack/README.md

 Currently only Thin.
 I plan to support also Rainbows! in future, but not yet.

+### Why (using Thin) user is disconnected after 30 seconds?

+This is bug in EventMachine < 1.0.0.
+Please consider updating to newer version or use thin-websocket wrapper around thin binary.

 ### How to enable wss/SSL support?

 Thin v1.2.8 have --ssl option - just use that! :)